-And if you shift your gaze down instead of up, you can spot the Prague Meridian – the mark where a column used to cast its shadow at exactly noon; this is the way time was once measured.
+And if you shift your gaze down instead of up, you can spot the Prague Meridian – the mark where a column used to cast its shadow at exactly noon.
+This is the way time was once measured.

-Speaking of time…we’re still up early and beating the crowds on our trek to one of Prague’s most famous attractions, the Charles Bridge.
-To get there from the Old Town Square, we head down the winding Karlova Street.
+Speaking of time…we’re still up early and avoiding the crowds in Prague on our trek to the famed Charles Bridge.
+To get there from Old Town Square, we head down the winding Karlova Street.

 Approaching from the Old Town side, you are welcomed by the bridge’s namesake and commissioner, Charles IV.
 First a King and then a Holy Roman Emperor, Charles spoke five languages and certainly had a knack for bridge-building.